Yoga Poses Names List

 Sofia Soori in Titttibasana: Firefly pose

 Arm balances are a challenge for most of us.
-It will build a bulldog determination, strength and core.
-It can be hard on the wrists so always make sure they are warmed up.
+It will build a bulldog's determination, strength, and core.
+It can be hard on the wrists, so always ensure they are warmed up.
 What you can hear from your yoga teacher in class is.
-Straighten arms, Press index knuckles down, draw belly in, straighten legs.
+Straighten arms, Press index knuckles down, draw the belly in and straighten legs.

 Ardha pincha mayurasana: Dolphin pose